Yarden-zamir/vps-manager/README.md

 ## ⚠️ Limitations

-This approach is designed for simplicity, not enterprise scale:
+This approach is designed for **simplicity and convenience**, not enterprise scale:

 - No automatic backups
 - No database migrations
 - No blue-green deployments
 - No rollback beyond `git revert`
-- Basic security only
+- **Security is relaxed by default** (password/root login enabled)
+- All Docker ports are publicly exposed

-Perfect for hobby projects, prototypes, and small-scale applications!
+Perfect for hobby projects, prototypes, and small-scale applications where ease of use matters more than strict security!